telerik/blazor-docs/components/card/card-actions.md

    * `Horizontal`
    * `Vertical`

->Change the orientation of the action buttons.
+>caption Change the orientation of the action buttons.
 The result from the snippet below.

 ![Verical orientation of the action buttons](images/buttons-orientation-example.png)